 - higher value bitumen-derived crude oil while simultaneously permanently removing carbon, sulphur and impurities from the global fuel system

-- less diluent required for transportation and lower the downstream processing hydrogen and energy requirements resulting in lower greenhouse gas emissions
+- less diluent required for transportation and decreases the downstream processing hydrogen and energy requirements resulting in lower greenhouse gas emissions

-Decarbonization is a strategic focus area for technology development in Suncor – reliable, less energy intensive processes will be needed to realize the benefits.
+Decarbonization is a strategic focus area for technology development in Suncor – reliable, less energy-intensive processes will be needed to realize the benefits.
+An example of this is our paraffinic froth treatment process we have deployed at our Fort Hills mine.
 The result could be a higher value crude oil delivered at a lower cost and with a lower environmental impact from wells to wheels.

-Through partnerships with equipment suppliers and research organizations, such as Innotech Alberta (formerly Alberta Innovates), we are pursuing new technologies in surface mining and bitumen extraction that could reduce or eliminate the need for water in bitumen extraction.
+Through partnerships with equipment suppliers and research organizations, such as Innotech Alberta (a subsidiary of Alberta Innovates), we are pursuing new technologies in surface mining and bitumen extraction.
+These could reduce the need for water in bitumen extraction, thereby reducing tailings, simplifying mining and the reducing overall cost of our operations.

-We are currently undertaking various lab pilots utilizing solvents to prove that we can extract bitumen effectively without water and produce a dry mixture of sand and clays from this process that could be returned to the mine for reclamation.
+We are currently undertaking various lab and pilot scale testing using solvents to prove we can extract bitumen effectively without water, and produce a dry mixture of sand and clays from this process that could be returned to the mine for reclamation.

 Autonomous haulage systems (AHS)

-In early 2018, we announced we are proceeding with the phased implementation of autonomous haulage systems (AHS) at company-operated mines, starting with the North Steepbank mine.
-Over the next six years, we expect to deploy more than 150 autonomous haul trucks in the full program, which will be one of the largest investments in electric autonomous vehicles in the world.
+In early 2018, we announced we are proceeding with the phased implementation of autonomous haulage systems (AHS) at company-operated mines.
+We now have AHS-enabled trucks running at the North Steepbank site and AHS implementation began at the Fort Hills site in 2019, ramping up through 2020.
+Over the next five years, we expect to deploy more than 150 autonomous haul trucks in the full program, which will be one of the largest investments in autonomous vehicles in the world.

 Autonomous haul trucks operate using GPS, wireless communication and perceptive technologies.
 The trucks operate predictably and employ a suite of safety features like prescribed route mapping and obstacle detection systems.
 They also reduce interaction between people and equipment which decreases incident rates and injury potential.
 Trucks used to support Suncor’s operations are designed to operate in either an autonomous or manual mode.